How to remove yourself from data brokers

 If you commit to doing this manually, here is what you are signing up for:

-None of this means you shouldn’t do it.
+None of this means you should not do it.
 Manual removal works.
 It is free.
-And for people who value the control of handling it themselves, it is the right choice.
-But you should go in with realistic expectations about the time commitment, because most people who start this process abandon it before they finish — not because it’s hard, but because it’s tedious and never-ending.
+For people who value the control of handling it themselves, it is the right choice.
+But most people who start this process abandon it before they finish — not because it is hard, but because it is tedious and never-ending.
+Go in with realistic expectations.

-This guide walks you through the entire process step by step, with the same approach we use internally.
-Whether you do it yourself or eventually decide to automate, you will understand exactly what’s involved.
+This guide walks you through the entire process step by step.
+Whether you do it yourself or eventually decide to hand it off, you will understand exactly what is involved and why.

 Before you can remove anything, you need to know where your data is.
 The most effective approach is to search systematically rather than guessing which sites might have you.